 Stay tuned for more details.
 Registrations now open ⇓

-Aunty Sue Haseldine
+Auntie Sue Haseldine

 I am a Googatha woman from Ceduna in South Australia.
 I have been fighting for Country, culture and animals for a long time.
 I am the President of the Australian Nuclear Free Alliance (ANFA).
 I will continue to fight for the rights of the planet and future generations against anything and everything that threatens them.